Western Barn Owl Tyto alba schmitzi Hartert, 1900

 Colour Pattern

-The subspecies schmitzi is endemic to Madeira and its darker colouring is the main distinct feature from its nominate.
+The subspecies schmitzi is endemic to Madeira and its darker colouring is the main distinctive feature from its nominate.

 Barn Owl has a pale buff upperside with some grey and black spots at the back.
-It has a heart-shaped facial disc with dark feathers around its black eyes.
+It has a heart-shaped facial disc with dark feathers around its white face with black eyes.
 The underparts are very pale and lack the dark streaking or barring of most other owls.

 Behavior